Rio Tinto turns to iron ore boss to restore fortunes

 He is experienced in driving cost cutting across several divisions of the company, so is well-placed to continue that from the top.

-But a major measure of his success will be how he tackles the loss-making aluminum business, which nearly brought the company to its knees during the global financial crisis.
+But a major measure of his success will be how he tackles the loss-making aluminium business, which nearly brought the company to its knees during the global financial crisis.

-Rio Tinto sacked his predecessor Albanese on Thursday after revealing a $14 billion write-down in connection with his two most significant acquisitions, Mozambican coal and the Alcan aluminum group.
+Rio Tinto sacked his predecessor Albanese on Thursday after revealing a $14 billion writedown in connection with his two most significant acquisitions, Mozambican coal and the Alcan aluminium group.

-"Ultimately to be able to restructure, particularly the aluminum division, it's good to have a fresh pair of hands to undertake that final leg of rehabilitation," PhillipCapital's Grech said.
+"Ultimately to be able to restructure, particularly the aluminium division, it's good to have a fresh pair of hands to undertake that final leg of rehabilitation," PhillipCapital's Grech said.

 (Editing by Ed Davies)